jeandersonbc/jeandersonbc.github.io/_posts/2013-09-15-hello-world.markdown

 categories: update
 ---

 Hi all!
 This is the first post of my blog.
 Obviously, as a good programmer everything has to start with a Hello World.
-I don't write very often but sometimes I feel like sharing something new that I've just learned.
+I'm excited for starting this blog because I've always wanted to write about what I love to do: Programming!
 I love programming and everything related to Computer Science in general.
 Then, be prepared to read about programming languages, mobile development, internet, technology, software development, and many other things.
 Fortunately, my website will be supporting syntax highlight:

 {% highlight java %}
 class HelloWorld {